-Our Meta-analysis demonstrates that the clinical resolution and bacterial eradication rates were significantly higher on days 4 and 8 for Gram-positive and Gram-negative species in besifloxacin-treated patients than in placebo-treated patients.
-One study also presented the results on day 11, which were consistent with those on days 4 and 8^[19].
-Compared with moxifloxacin and gatifloxacin, besifloxacin presents no overall significant difference in these comparison items, which suggests that the efficacy of besifloxacin is similar to that of moxifloxacin and gatifloxacin.
+Our Meta-analysis demonstrates that the clinical resolution and bacterial eradication rates were significantly higher on days 4 and 8 for Gram-positive and Gram-negative species in Besifloxacin-treated patients than in placebo-treated patients, with the exception of Gram-negative species at day 4.
+Further studies are needed to confirm this phenomenon.
+One study also presented the results on day 11, which were mostly consistent with those on days 4 and 8^[21].
+Compared with Moxifloxacin and Gatifloxacin, Besifloxacin presents no overall significant difference in these comparison items, which suggests that the efficacy of Besifloxacin is similar to that of Moxifloxacin and Gatifloxacin.
 S. epidermidis, H. influenzae, S. aureus, S. treptococcus mitis and S. pneumoniae were the most common species isolated from eyes in eligible studies.
-We analyzed the eradication rates of four species, and pooled analyses showed that treatment with besifloxacin is associated with high rates of bacterial eradication of each of these species, the rates is approximate to that of moxifloxacin and gatifloxacin.
-An exception is that besifloxacin was not as effective on S. pneumoniae on day 8, nonetheless, further studies are needed to confirm this phenomenon.
-Even though the clinical resolution and bacterial eradication rates of besifloxacin were simiar to those of moxifloxacin and gatifloxacin, several included studies determined that 90% of the minimal inhibitory concentration (MIC90) values for besifloxacin against these clinical species were lower (0.06-0.5 μ g/mL) than those for moxifloxacin and gatifloxacin^[13,16]. which may reflect besifloxacin's potency against isolates that were resistant to other kinds of antibiotics.
-Reports have already suggested that there is emerging resistance to the fourth-generation fluoroquinolones moxifloxacin and gatifloxacin among ocular pathogens, therefore, it is necessary to develop new antibiotics with improved activity against resistant strains^[23-24].
-Unlike other fluoroguinolones, besifloxacin is being developed exclusively for ophthalmic use.
+We analyzed the eradication rates of four species, and pooled analyses showed that treatment with Besifloxacin is associated with high rates of bacterial eradication of each of these species, the rates is approximate to that of moxifloxacin and gatifloxacin.
+Even though the clinical resolution and bacterial eradication rates of Besifloxacin were simiar to those of moxifloxacin and gatifloxacin, several included studies determined that 90% of the minimal inhibitory concentration (MIC90) values for Besifloxacin against these clinical species were lower (0.06-0.5 μg/mL) than those for moxifloxacin and gatifloxacin^[15,18], which may reflect besifloxacin's potency against isolates that were resistant to other kinds of antibiotics.
+Reports have already suggested that there is emerging resistance to the fourth-generation fluoroquinolones Moxifloxacin and Gatifloxacin among ocular pathogens, therefore, it is necessary to develop new antibiotics with improved activity against resistant strains^[24-25].
+Unlike other fluoroquinolones, besifloxacin is being developed exclusively for ophthalmic use.
 Hence, selective pressure for resistance stemming from systemic use of besifloxacin is not expected to be a factor.
 This factor, along with its activity against drug-resistant strains and balanced activity against topoisomerase IV and DNA gyrase, may be an important property of besifloxacin in the fight against emerging antibacterial resistance.
 Moreover, one study suggested that besifloxacin can eradicate bacteria more rapidly than gatifloxacin^[14].
 However, the sample size in current trials remains somewhat small, further studies are required to verify these properties of besifloxacin.
 Compared with moxifloxacin and gatifloxacin, besifloxacin has an advantage for the treatment of acute bacterial conjunctivitis in the long interval between its application to eyes.
 This characteristic makes besifloxacin more convenient for patients.
 Current studies lack direct comparisons between besifloxacin and other drugs for the efficacy of acute bacterial conjunctivitis, thus, future studies are needed to explore this subject, which is important for clinical decision making.

 Common AEs caused by besifloxacin include conjunctivitis, eye pain, blurred vision, and eyelid erythema, however, their occurrence rates were relatively low (all were lower than 5%, and most were lower than 1%).
-A pooled analysis of safety data from three included clinical studies reported that blurred vision, eye irritation, and conjunctivitis were significantly less frequent in patients treated with besifloxacin than in patients treated with placebo or moxifloxacin^[25].
-Our Meta-analysis further demonstrates that there was no significant difference between the besifloxacin and placebo or moxifloxacin groups in the AE frequency.
-Besifloxacin is as safe as moxifloxacin.
-To lower the heterogeneity, a study performed by Tepedino et al^[17] was eliminated again.
-We inferred differences in study populations account for the heterogeneity again.
+A pooled analysis of safety data from three included clinical studies reported that blurred vision, eye irritation, and conjunctivitis were significantly less frequent in patients treated with besifloxacin than in patients treated with placebo or moxifloxacin^[26].
+Our Meta-analysis further demonstrates that AE frequency was significantly less in patients treated with Besifloxacin than in patients treated with placebo and there was no significant difference between the Besifloxacin and Moxifloxacin groups in the AE frequency.
 Further studies are needed to verify this hypothesis.